Academic Dishonesty and Plagiarism

 The following categories represent the Landmark College policy regarding Academic Standing definitions:

-• President’s List: Complete a minimum of 12 credits of coursework, for which letter grades are earned, and attain a grade point average of 4.0 in a given semester.
+- President’s List: Complete a minimum of 12 credits of coursework, for which letter grades or internship credits are earned, and attain a grade point average of 4.0 in a given semester.

-• Dean’s List: Complete a minimum of 12 credits* with no grade lower than B in a given semester.
+- Dean’s List: Complete a minimum of 12 credits of coursework (for which letter grades or internship credits are earned) with no grade lower than B in a given semester.

 Appealing Suspension: A student placed on suspension can appeal the ruling in writing to the Vice President of Academic Affairs within one calendar week of notification of suspension.
 The appeal should consist of a letter of intention, outlining why the student’s appeal should be considered, and an academic plan for success that the student intends to abide by if the appeal is granted.